BoE split on impact of QE, arguments for more easing

 David Miles was the only Monetary Policy Committee member to have voted for more QE this month, calling for another 25 billion pounds.

-The change could affect whether Chancellor George Osborne meets politically sensitive debt reduction targets.
+The change could affect whether finance minister George Osborne meets politically sensitive debt reduction targets.
 But an initial assessment of this in a half-yearly budget update due on December 5 will be made by the government's budget watchdog, without a final ruling from the statistics office.

 "The monetary easing caused by the new APF cash management arrangements implied that the required quantity of asset purchases was smaller than otherwise," the minutes said.